WICON-RPTU/R3_Docker/README.md

 ## Features

-- **State Monitoring:** Monitors the state of R3 devices in real-time.
+- **State Monitoring:** Offers real-time visibility into the operational status of R3 devices.
-- **Configuration Management:** Provides a CLI interface for managing configurations.
+- **Configuration Management:** Facilitates efficient deployment and management of device configurations.
 - **Ring Operations:** Enables operations related to ring management of R3 devices.

 ## Installation